Putting the “Horror” in “Horrorible”

-We waited nearly three hours, expecting a mansion and lots of cool movie memorabilia, and all we got was a crappy barely animatronic drive-thru quality sound system display of nine movie monsters from back in the day.
-Oh sure, some of this junk was “authentic” I suppose, and true fans I’m sure could glean something postitive from this experience.
+We had waited nearly three hours, expecting a mansion and lots of cool movie memorabilia, and all we got was a crappy barely animatronic drive-thru quality sound system display of nine movie monsters from back in the day.
+Oh sure, some of this stuff was “authentic” I suppose, and true fans I’m sure could glean something positive from this experience.
 But normal people?
-No. [Update: Now 48 hours later, I can report that I have a full-on cold.]

 As we made our way through our nine minute experience, we heard the ceiling above us creak and moan as though someone was above us.
 Near the end, this was proven true as a scary gloved hand reached down from above to touch Ed on the shoulder.
 He almost avoided the touch, but this surprising bit of kitsch only served to crack us up more.
 See the pictures and explanation below for the full story of this “scary hand….”
 It made The Wait totally worth our while.